Participating Faculty Members

 The opportunity exists for one or two undergraduate students to participate in a longstanding field research program dedicated to the collection and study of fossils from the 318 million-year- old Bear Gulch Limestone Deposit of Montana.
 Successful students will learn about the fauna and flora (biology, ecology, taxonomy, taphonomy) of a Paleozoic bay through study of the relevant literature, examination of lab specimens, and by engaging in team-based field excavations in a remote region out west.
 During this process, the student will see and or discover fossil forms which are entirely new to science.
-He/she will also be trained in the geology and theories for formation of this deposit.
-Qualified candidates must have prior field or significant camping experience, the physical stamina required for manual excavation of the rock unit, and must interview with Dr. Grogan prior to submitting an application for a position on the expedition team.
+He/she will gain experience in field science and team-based excavation practicies.
+Qualified candidates must have prior field or significant camping experience, the physical stamina required for manual excavation, and must interview with Dr. Grogan prior to submitting an application for a position on the expedition team.

 Dr. Julia Lee-Soety

 My lab uses baker's yeast as a model organism to understand maintenance of chromosome ends.
 Telomere stability is crucial for eukaryotic cells with linear chromosomes.
 We are examining how an RNA processing protein, Npl3, is important in this maintenance which have implications in cell aging and cancer.
 Various molecular biology techniques are used in the lab.

 Dr. Edwin Li

 My research area focuses on understanding the physical and chemical principles governing the interaction of membrane proteins.
 These interactions are measured in model membranes (liposomes), bacterial membranes and eukaryotic membranes using molecular biology and biophysical techniques.
 The goal is to gain structural and quantitative information regarding the effects of disease-causing mutations in receptor tyrosine kinases, which are membrane receptors that regulate cell growth, differentiation, and mobility.